July 24 -August 5, 2018

-Highlights of the trip include a visit to the Malabrigo yarn dyeing facility in Uruguay, five days in exciting Buenos Aires, a fascinating Street Art/Graffiti Tour (left), four relaxing days at a traditional ranch with an exclusive workshop with Joji Locatelli, a well-known Argentinian knitter/designer (below), and a dye workshop with expert dyer Alejandra Pont.
+Highlights of this summer’s trip include a visit to the Malabrigo yarn dyeing facility in Uruguay, five days in exciting Buenos Aires, a fascinating Street Art/Graffiti Tour, four nights and relaxing days at a traditional ranch (right) with an exclusive retreat/workshop with Joji Locatelli, well-known Argentinian knitwear designer (below), and a dye workshop with expert dyer Alejandra Pont.
 We will also go to the Malabrigo sheep ranch and meet the Merino and Corriedale sheep that produce the famously soft Malabrigo fiber!
-Of course we will visit charming Colonia del Sacramento, a UNESCO Heritage site across the river from Buenos Aires in Uruguay, peek into the many shops on the “Yarn Street” of beautiful Buenos Aires, and enjoy a flamboyant Tango Show with our Farewell Dinner.
+Of course we will visit charming Colonia del Sacramento, a UNESCO Heritage site across the river from Buenos Aires in Uruguay, and peek into the many shops on the “Yarn Street” of beautiful Buenos Aires.
+There in the capital city, we’ll also have some amazing typical meals and we’ll enjoy a flamboyant Tango Show with our Farewell Dinner.

 Details of flexible itinerary: